jamiephan/HeroesOfTheStorm_S2MA/README.md

 ## Why?

-Originally, this repo was only act as a hosting for map files for [Try Mode 2.0](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0).
-It will inject the custom made files/data to the maps and creates a [Github Release](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0/releases).
+Originally, this repo was only act as a hosting map files for [Try Mode 2.0](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0).
+It will inject the custom made files/data to the maps and creates a [Github Release](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0/releases) for downloads.

 Now, it will act as a main hosting repo for all the `*.s2ma` files.